dooleysworne/dg-foursomes-generator/README.md

 The username and password can be changed by editing the userauth.php script.

-Managing the players list is done by clicking the hyperlinked asterisk at the bottom left of the foursomes.php screen.
+Managing the players list is done by clicking the hyperlinked section symbol (§) at the bottom left of the foursomes.php screen.

 As a bonus, a doubles team randomizer is included.
 If there happens to be an odd number of players, the odd man out typically plays what is called "Cali", meaning that he/she plays as an individual, but is alloted an additional throw per hole without penalty.
 See https://www.discgolfscene.com/post/328840/cali-rules